mlange-42/yarner/examples/md/doc/wc.c.md

 } while (--argc > 0);
 ```

-Here’s the code to open the file.
+Heres the code to open the file.
 A special trick allows us to handle input from *stdin* when no
 name is given.
-Recall that the file descriptor to *stdin* is `0`; that’s what we use as the default
+Recall that the file descriptor to *stdin* is `0`; that's what we use as the default
 initial value.

 ```c - Variables local to main